Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Food & Diet Requirements 🐡

-These cats require a healthy, high-quality diet but don’t have any specific dietary needs.
-The amount of food given depends on the age, size, and activity levels of the cat.
-Kittens should be given “growth formula” or kitten food while still growing.
-Adult cats will generally require less food than older kittens, and as they age and their metabolism slows, a healthy serving size will decrease.
+These cats require a healthy, high-quality diet but don’t have specific dietary needs.
+The amount of food depends on the age, size, and activity levels of the cat.
+Kittens should be given “growth formula” or kitten food.
+Senior cats generally require less food than kittens and adults, and as they age and their metabolism slows, a healthy serving size will decrease.

 Exercise 🐈